This is What You Need to Know about Dramatic Play

 Here is some furniture that will work well for a classroom dramatic play space.

-Props for the Dramatic Play set up
+Props for Dramatic Play

 In the dramatic play center, the props are like the icing on the cake.

-Props can really engage the kids and help them get into their pretend roles, so be sure to give some thoughts on which props to add.
+Dramatic play props can really engage the kids and help them get into their pretend roles, so be sure to give some thoughts on which props to add.
 You can use a combination of props made for pretend play, real-life objects, and creative substitutes.

 Have fun gathering and making props.

 Find keys, non-working cell phones, and laptops, baby dolls of different races, magazines, grocery carts…the ideas are endless.
 I love visiting thrift shops and garage sales to find props at bargain prices.
-You will also find ideas for different themes as you scroll down through the article.

 You can also find many props available in stores.
 Here are some good ones.